Nailsea Concert Orchestra was formed 1995 and has been performing classical favourites in North Somerset ever since.

 Our members span a wide age range and all share a great passion and enthusiasm for playing music.

-We enjoying playing classics and light music and regularly perform Beethoven, Mozart, Rossini and Haydn, along with seasonal pieces, helping Nailsea get in the mood for Easter, summertime and Christmas.
+We enjoying playing classics and light music and regularly perform Beethoven, Mozart, Rossini and Haydn, along with seasonal pieces, and film scores.

 Regularly featuring promising young solo musicians and vocalists, the orchestra offers music for the young and old alike.
 See our Our next concert page for details of our next concert.